Flourless Banana & Protein Powder Pancakes (40g+ Protein)

 Ingredients Needed

-Simple does it for these protein pancakes – only three ingredients are required:
+Simple does it for these easy protein pancakes.
+You’ll need:

 • Protein powder.
 This recipe is suitable for flavoured or plain whey or pea protein powder.
-There will be subtle differences in the end dish, depending on what you use – the whey batter blends creamier, leading to a slightly fluffier pancake!
-I’ve tested collagen protein powder here and found it didn’t work well – this might be due to how collagen dissolves.
+There will be subtle differences in the end dish, depending on what you usethe whey batter blends creamier, leading to a slightly fluffier pancake.
+I’ve tested collagen protein powder which doesn’t workthis might be due to how collagen dissolves.

-• Eggs provide structure, leavening (that little rise as it cooks!), flavour and richness from the nutritious yolk fat.
-Two eggs definitely pull their protein weight, offering up 10g of the good stuff! #gains.
+• Eggs.
+For structure, leavening (that little rise as they cook), flavour and richness (from the nutritious egg yolk fat).
+Two eggs definitely pull their protein weight, offering up 10g of the good stuff #gains.

-• Banana is used for nature sweetness, a yummy banana flavour and glorious carbs aka energy.
-Go for a ripe yellow fruit – more of the starches will have converted to sugars, meaning it’ll be sweeter.
+• Banana.
+For nature sweetness, a yummy banana flavour and glorious quick energy (carbs).
+Go for a ripe yellow fruitmore of the starches will have converted to sugars, making it sweeter.

-Feel free to play beyond these base ingredients – try blending in spices (like cinnamon), spinach (for green goodness) or cocoa powder (for a chocolatey boost).
+Feel free to play beyond these base ingredient.
+Try blending in spices (like cinnamon), spinach (for green goodness), or cacao powder (for a chocolatey boost).
 If you find something that works, leave a comment below!🙏

 Step-by-Step: How to Make Protein Pancakes